apache/druid-website-src/community/index.md

 community.
 We also do chat, meetups, and more.
 Check out the following resources if you're looking for help, to discuss Druid development, or just stay up to date:

-* **User mailing list:** [druid-user@googlegroups.com](https://groups.google.com/forum/#!forum/druid-user) for general discussion, questions, and announcements.
-This is the perfect place to ask for help if you need it!
 * **Development mailing list:** [dev@druid.apache.org](https://lists.apache.org/list.html?dev@druid.apache.org) for
 discussion about project development.
 * **GitHub:** Star us at [apache/druid](https://github.com/apache/druid) and use this to follow Druid development, raise